ParaCoToUl/noarr-structures/noarr_docs_tech/README.md

   - it shall satisfy `consteval` if it is allowed by the semantics of the structure (possible exceptions: structures implemented for debugging purposes)
   - it shall be a *pure function* if it is allowed by the semantics of the structure (possible exceptions: structures implemented for debugging purposes)
 - the structure shall define `description`, a type that is an instance of `struct_description` and describes the structure and its type parameters
-  - the first entry shall be a `char_pack` specialization containing the structure's name
+  - the first entry shall be a `char_pack` instance containing the structure's name
-  - the second entry shall be a `dims_impl` specialization containing the dimension (if any - *e.g. `scalar<T>` does not introduce a dimension*) the structure introduces
+  - the second entry shall be a `dims_impl` instance containing the dimension (if any - *e.g. `scalar<T>` does not introduce a dimension*) the structure introduces
-  - the third entry shall be a `dims_impl` specialization containing the dimensions (if any) the structure consumes from its sub-structures
+  - the third entry shall be a `dims_impl` instance containing the dimensions (if any) the structure consumes from its sub-structures
   - the other entries shall each be a either `structure_param` or `type_param`, `type_param` for (scalar) type parameters and `structure_param` for types that represent structures
   - this `description` should be implemented in such a way that `print_struct(std::ostream&, structure)` outputs an equivalent of the structure type with all type parameters written in C++ (this is not a technical requirement, but not satisfying it can hinder any data serialization validation based on `print_struct`)
 - `T::length()` is a function that returns a `std::size_t` value which specifies the range of indices the structure supports via `T::offset`